 Finally, three states and the District of Columbia forbid law enforcement from spending forfeiture funds or recouping costs from forfeiture proceeds; instead, forfeiture proceeds go to a neutral fund, such as a school fund or general fund.
 These states are not graded on this element.

 Nationwide, forfeiture programs are plagued by a lack of transparency and accountability.
-While a number of states do well on a few elements, no state receives all A’s or B’s—and many receive mostly D’s and F’s.
+While a number of states do well on a few elements, only Arizona receives all A’s or B’s (Colorado comes close with all A’s and one C), and many receive mostly D’s and F’s.
 Lawmakers interested in transparency and accountability should review their state’s report card to see where improvement is needed and then use the Institute for Justice’s model legislation to reform their forfeiture reporting laws.

 IJ’s model legislation can help legislators codify existing good practices to ensure that they do not change with the political winds.
 It can also help legislators ensure that their forfeiture reporting reforms work as intended.
 This is important because law enforcement agencies will often do only the minimum required.
 For example, in 2015, the Texas Legislature amended its forfeiture reporting laws to require the attorney general to produce a statewide forfeiture report and put that report online.
 Unfortunately, the revised statute only specifies that the report include the total amount forfeited by law enforcement agencies and state attorneys each year—not information about individual agencies’ activities.
 Accordingly, that is all Texas’ new one-page report does, providing very little insight into how forfeiture is used in the state.
 Texas receives a D for its statewide report.